Install HapticWeb Plugin

 Download the plugin

-Get the latest HapticWeb.lplug4 file from GitHub Releases.
+Get the latest HapticWeb.lplug4 from GitHub Releases.

 Download HapticWeb.lplug4